 Port Bienville is in Bay Saint Louis, the county seat of Hancock County, located on the Gulf Coast of Mississippi, between the cities of Biloxi and New Orleans.
 Bay Saint Louis is bordered by the Mississippi Sound and St. Louis Bay, which are both large bodies of water that flow into the Gulf of Mexico.
 Known for extraordinary Gulf vistas, fishing, golfing, boating, water-sporting opportunities, and beaches, the city of Bay Saint Louis has about 10,000 people within its borders.

-Port Bienville, part of the Port Bienville Industrial Park, is owned and operated by the Hancock County Development Commission.
-This is a shallow draft port at the southeastern portion of the state of Mississippi on the Gulf of Mexico.
-A 12-foot channel connects Port Bienville to the Mississippi Sound and Intracoastal Waterway.
+Part of the Port Bienville Industrial Park, Port Bienville itself is owned and operated by the Hancock County Port and Harbor Commission.
+A 12-foot deep channel connects Port Bienville to the Mississippi Sound and Intracoastal Waterway.
 The port is also an official foreign trade zone because of its proximity to the Mexican border.

 The 3,600-acre Port Bienville and Port Bienville Industrial Park together boast 14 industrial companies and 5 barge berths, offering:

 Port Bienville has its own railroad—the Port Bienville Shortline Railroad—which connects with CSX Transportation.
 The port’s access road connects directly to U.S. Highway 90 about ten miles from Interstate 10, and 18 miles from the intersection of Interstates 10, 12, and 59.
 Adjacent to the industrial park is Stennis International Airport.